Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 There's no hard rule about vinegar, and you can use white wine vinegar, red wine vinegar, apple cider vinegar, and balsamic vinegar.

-However, if you use balsamic, the bread will look darker and less appealing.
+However, if you use balsamic, the bread will look darker.
 So we use white wine vinegar.

 Salt and Pepper